 cd /opt

-Note: When extracting the file, the name of the ZooKeeper binary package will vary.
+Note: When extracting the file, the ZooKeeper binary package name varies.
 Make sure it matches the file you downloaded.

-To configure ZooKeeper in standalone mode, create a new zoo.cfg file in the zookeeper directory:
+To configure ZooKeeper in the Standalone mode, create a new configuration file called zoo.cfg file in the zookeeper directory.

 tickTime = 2000